FM2345-CodeStuff/google-olympics-assets/README.md

 # google-olympics-assets
-tried to archive an google olympics page, then i made a little Scratch program to filter images only, there you have it!
+I was bored and decided to archive an Google Olympics page, then i wanted to get the assets cuz why not, then i made an scratch program that sorts a list of file direction by their file extension, and that's how i did.